lvgl/lvgl/docs/overview/style.rst

 These properties have this effect only on the ``MAIN`` part of the widget.

-The created snapshot is called “intermediate layer” or simply “layer”.
+The created snapshot is called "intermediate layer" or simply "layer".
 If only ``opa`` and/or ``blend_mode`` is set to a non-default value LVGL can build the layer from smaller chunks.
 The size of these chunks can be configured by the following properties in ``lv_conf.h``:

 - :cpp:enumerator:`LV_LAYER_SIMPLE_BUF_SIZE`: [bytes] the optimal target buffer size.
 LVGL will try to allocate this size of memory.
-- :cpp:enumerator:`LV_LAYER_SIMPLE_FALLBACK_BUF_SIZE`: [bytes] used if :cpp:enumerator:`LV_LAYER_SIMPLE_BUF_SIZE` couldn’t be allocated.
+- :cpp:enumerator:`LV_LAYER_SIMPLE_FALLBACK_BUF_SIZE`: [bytes] used if :cpp:enumerator:`LV_LAYER_SIMPLE_BUF_SIZE` couldn't be allocated.

 If transformation properties were also used the layer can not be rendered in chunks, but one larger memory needs to be allocated.
-The required memory depends on the angle, zoom and pivot parameters, and the size of the area to redraw, but it’s never larger than the size of the widget (including the extra draw size used for shadow, outline, etc).
+The required memory depends on the angle, zoom and pivot parameters, and the size of the area to redraw, but it's never larger than the size of the widget (including the extra draw size used for shadow, outline, etc).

 If the widget can fully cover the area to redraw, LVGL creates an RGB